Drafted: ROUND: 1 - Pick Number: 20 (SEA)

 Scouting Report: Strengths

-- Led Ohio state in receptions and yardage in 2021 despite playing officially as the third receiver behind Olave and Garret Wilson
+- Super productive slot receiver who Led Ohio state in receptions and yardage in 2021 despite playing officially as the third receiver behind Olave and Garret Wilson

 - Smooth hips with outstanding agility who is equally adept at moving laterally as vertically